 You probably want to know what you are going to be eating if you are on the DASH diet.
 One nice thing about this diet is that it is not going to require you to eat a lot of specific foods.
 In fact, there are no specifics for what you are going to eat.
 Instead, you look at the food group and attempt to hit target amounts of specific groups of foods.
 There are some guidelines you should follow, but this system is one of the easiest to follow.

 Whole Grains, 6-8 Servings Each Day – There are many great ways that you can get servings of whole grains.
-Some of these include whole grain breads, whole wheat breads, whole grain cereals, bulgur wheat, brown rice, oatmeal, and quinoa.
+Some of these include whole grain bread, whole wheat bread, whole grain cereals, bulgur wheat, brown rice, oatmeal, and quinoa.

 Vegetables, 4-5 Servings Each Day – One of the great things about the DASH diet is that all vegetables are allowed.
 You can eat any vegetable that you want as you are trying to reach your vegetable serving count each day.